Mahitha-pasupuleti/DSA-Handbook-for-Coding-Interviews/README.md

 <img width="917" height="306" alt="dsa-handbook-cover" src="https://github.com/user-attachments/assets/02fab156-1293-492e-bf59-8c34a20fd632" />

-_This handbook is a curated and expanded guide for Data Structures and Algorithms (DSA) tailored for coding interviews at top tech companies.
-It includes important definitions, time complexities, lesser-known facts, edge cases, key patterns, and the most relevant problems & resources to help streamline your prep._
+_This handbook is a curated guide to Data Structures and Algorithms (DSA) designed for last-minute coding interview preparation at top tech companies.
+It includes each topic into a concise, high-impact format covering: key definitions, time complexities, lesser-known concepts, edge cases, common patterns, and the most relevant problems & resources to help you revise DSA smarter, not harder._

 ---
 # 📖 List of DSA Topics: